Welsh devolution: Welsh institutions form

-Council for Wales
+Council for Wales and Monmouthshire

 Welsh Labour backbenchers such as D. R. Grenfell, W. H. Mainwaring and James Griffiths supported the establishment of a Secretary of State post whereas Aneurin Bevan thought devolution would distract from "British mainstream politics".
 The UK Government compromised and agreed to the establishment of a Council for Wales and Monmouthshire.
 However, it was given no more than a responsibility to advise the UK government on matters of Welsh interest.

 The proposal to set up a Council for Wales and Monmouthshire was announced in the House of Commons on 24 November 1948.
 Its inaugural meeting was in May 1949, and its first business meeting the following month.
 Its terms of reference were: